mufanluo/mufanluo.github.io/_pages/project.md

 ---

-## How does shared media experience affect our emotions and social well-being?
+## What language can reflect and predict social processes?

 People share media experience with others in everyday life.
 Live streaming technologies facilitate the shared experience by allowing people to view and communicate synchronously.
-We use large-scale field data and lab experiments to understand the amplification and psychological impacts of shared experience.
+Do people use different language when watching a live stream video with others in real time relative to watching an archived video afterwards?
+Can language difference shed lights on psychological mechanisms behind shared attention?
+We scraped comment data on YouTube.

 Luo, M., Hsu, T., Park, J., Hancock, J.T.
 Amplification of shared-attention at-scale on YouTube.

-Luo, M., & Hancock, J.T.
-Co-viewing as a coping strategy to restore the need to belong.
+Manuscript in preparation.

+Fake news has become the subject of serious scrutiny since the 2016 U.S. presidential campaign.
+We combined dictionary and supervised machine learning methods to understand the linguistic differences between fake and real news articles and to build a statistical model that can classify news as fake or real.

+Luo, M., Chang, S., & Hancock, J.T.
+(November, 2017).
+An exploratory linguistic analysis of fake news using machine learning.
+Paper presented at the National Communication Association Annual Conference, Dallas, TX.

 ## How do people perceive and react to online information?